 However, a brand that was once solely reveled by the rich, has now become the latest popular household vehicle of choice: the Mini Cooper.

 Becoming its own automaker and parts manufacturer, outliving many other British auto brands, the Mini Cooper has certainly made a name for itself amongst the list of iconic vehicles.
 Its design, affordability, great gas mileage, countless performance parts upgrades and customizations, and high resale value are some of the things that make it a hot pick for many.

 As amazing as a Mini Cooper is, owning a car comes with a host of out of pocket expenses.
 From the cost of maintenance and repairing broken Mini Cooper parts, to fuel and insurance, the dollars can start to add up.
 Here are a few tips that will help you save money while keeping your Cooper running in tip-top shape:

 Keep Up With Maintenance

 One of the biggest mistakes car owners make is not keeping up with the maintenance on their vehicle.
 The owner’s manual gives you an in-depth understanding of what parts need to be maintained in your Mini Cooper, and when that work should be done.
 By faithfully replacing oil filters, spark plugs, brake calipers and rotors — and even axle and suspension bushings — you decrease the need to have to repair even more parts on your Mini Cooper, thus saving you money in the long run.

 Buy Your Own Mini Parts

 As time goes on your car will need repairs simply due to wear and tear.
 To save money, purchase your own Mini Cooper parts and do the work yourself, or provide them to a mechanic.
-There are online stores that sell aftermarket and even OEM parts for your Mini Cooper, such as eEuroparts.
+There are online stores that sell aftermarket and even OEM parts for your Mini Cooper.
 Since most mechanics jack up their prices for parts, getting them yourself will save you money, leaving you to only pay for the labor.